 Do NOT Do the Chuck-It Drill For Hitting

 Swing instruction in baseball sure is a peculiar little nitch.
 What I've observed in my twenty years of working in it, is that if something is novel and neat at the same time, it's likely to get a lot of people implementing it to improve their hitting.
-Whether it's a philosophy or a training aid, if it's "shiny and sparkly" in nature, people are going to think it's effective.
+Whether the philosophy behind it makes logical sense doesn't seem to matter as much.
+If it's interesting, people seem to automatically assume it's also effective.

-In the swing, you want the bat bent forward.
-In the early 90's, Dr. Larry Noble, doing work for Easton, discovered that the bat bends forward prior to contact.
-And, he also discovered, that this forward bend contributes to the overall force delivered to the ball.
-So it stands to reason, that having more forward bend (all being equal) will deliver more force to the hit.
+You may be wondering how I know that you want to have the most possible forward bend of the bat prior to contact.
+In the early 90's, Dr. Larry Noble, doing work for Easton, discovered that the bat bends forward prior to contact, contrary to what most assumed at the time.
+And, he also discovered that this forward bend contributes to the overall force delivered to the ball, and so having more forward bend (all else being equal) will deliver more force to the hit.

 That's why the Chuck-It drill for baseball is a big problem.
 Instead of moving toward having more forward bend through contact, you are training yourself to have backward bend, the exact thing you don't want.

-I'm not trying to be a dick here.
-It's just that we have to stop giving equal value to all comers in swing instruction.
+We have to stop giving equal value to all comers in swing instruction.
 Some ideas are not worth the paper they're written on and shouldn't ever be promulgated at all, much less viewed and followed by thousands of hopeful hitters.
 The bottom line is that Doug Latta has simply not done very much study when it comes to the baseball swing.
-Again, not trying to be a jerk here.
-If you think I am, why don't you google "Career OPS Leaders," subtract guys who took steroids.
-This will give you a list of some of the best hitters of all time.
+Not trying to be a jerk here.
+If you think I am, just google "Career OPS+ Leaders," then subtract the hitters who took steroids.
+This will give you a list of some of the baseball swings of all time.
 Then google all the names that you see plus "swing."
 Look at their swings.
 Do any of them look like Latta wants you to look?